matchu46/Player-Analytics/Player Analytics/README.md

 # D-backs Analytics — 2025

-A local web application for exploring pitch-by-pitch Statcast data for the **Arizona Diamondbacks' 2025 season**.
+A web application for exploring pitch-by-pitch Statcast data for the **Arizona Diamondbacks' 2025 season**.
 Built with Python, Flask, SQLite, and Plotly.

 ---